10th Annual Statewide Tribute to Rosa Parks: Dec. 4 and 5

 “Ohio’s leadership in honoring Rosa Parks continues our state’s long tradition of honoring civil rights,” Beatty said.
 “The year-to-year growth of “The Power of One” tribute shows how seriously the leaders in our city and state take the importance of our civil rights history and future.”

-Hosted by the Central Ohio Transit Authority, The Ohio State University and Congresswoman Beatty, the ninth annual tribute will take place Dec.
-5 and 6, and feature a Community Leaders Reception, Panel Discussion and Children’s Assembly.
+Hosted by the Central Ohio Transit Authority, The Ohio State University and Congresswoman Beatty, the tenth annual tribute will take place Dec.
+4 and 5, and feature a Community Leaders Reception, Panel Discussion and Children’s Assembly.

 “The annual statewide tribute has inspired hundreds of community leaders and thousands of children to learn more about Rosa Parks and the role public transit played in the modern civil rights movement,” said Curtis Stitt, President and Chief Executive Officer of the Central Ohio Transit Authority.
 “We look forward to playing our part in keeping her legacy alive.”